Buried In Silence: How the other half lives

 She didn’t understand then why she couldn’t bring all her toys with her or that she’d never see the crooked brick roads of Barranquilla, Colombia again.

 All she knew was if anybody asked why they were going to the United States, she’d respond without fail, “we are here to go to Disney World and see Mickey Mouse.”

 She fantasized about her new school, all the friends she’d make and seeing her parents smile.
-The little white lies she’d have to tell felt like a rite of passage, her way of helping her parents with the big move.
+The lies she’d have to tell felt like a rite of passage, her way of helping her parents with the big move.